-The OCP may consider land use designation in known natural hazard areas.
-Natural hazard planning areas will be considered in the MOCP.
+The OCP may consider land use designations in known natural hazard areas.
+Natural hazard planning areas are identified in this OCP in Schedule C - Development Permit Areas and Schedule O - Floodplain Maps.
+Natural hazard planning areas will be further considered in the MOCP.